"GenAI Defaults to Bias!" Gamify AI Literacy Through Reflections on Prompts: Discussion and Future Work

-\paragraphBold{Design directions. } \sysname fostered valuable reflections on GenAI bias, defaults, and prompting strategies.
-To deepen this, future designs can vary both the game mechanism and the powering GenAI models.
-For example, we may adopt more deliberate game mechanisms like AI voting, human drawing, prompt iteration, adversarial mechanics (e.g., creating challenging prompts/images for others, riffing on others' prompts), or team-based play.
-In our game, we instantiate GenAI with the specific \texttt{gpt-image-1}, but our design lessons and mechanism can be generalized to other GenAIs.
-Enabling players to use and choose models with different capacities such as DALL-E may further open doors for in-depth understandings over different GenAI's limitations and strengths, as also suggested by G6-P1 and G6-P3.
+\paragraphBold{Limitations and Future Work} In our study, we have seen promising patterns suggesting shifts toward a more accurate understanding from pre- to post-game, as well as differences among self-rated experts and novices.
+We contribute to formulating an important aspect of GenAI literacy: critical reflections on GenAI behaviors.
+However, our results are constrained by the small sample size and study setup. \cmedit{We cannot disentangle the contribution of game mechanics from content exposure without a control condition, and the short interval between assessments may introduce potential testing effects.} Future work could extend our preliminary findings to develop more validated and scalable constructs and test them with more diverse populations, such as children or multilingual settings.

-\textbf{Scaling up: Long-term and diverse play context. } In our playtest, we have seen promising patterns reflecting shifts toward a calibrated understanding from pre- to post-game, as well as outcome differences among various group compositions.
-However, constrained by the sample size and qualitative methods, we did not attempt to use pre–post survey design to measure learning gains in a traditional sense, or detect significant effects for these patterns.
-It would be interesting to scale up the study in various ways:
+Both the game mechanism and the backend GenAI models can also be updated to deepen and diversify reflections.
+We may adopt more deliberate game mechanisms like AI voting, human drawing, prompt iteration, adversarial mechanics (e.g., creating challenging prompts/images for others, riffing on others' prompts), or team-based play.
+In our game, we instantiate GenAI with the specific \texttt{gpt-image-1}, but our design lessons and mechanisms can be generalized to other GenAIs.
+Enabling players to use and choose models with different capacities, such as DALL-E, may further open doors for in-depth understandings of different GenAI's limitations and strengths. \cmedit{Beyond education, scaled-up \sysname could support ML research by generating rich prompts and human judgments, which could complement existing datasets \cite{quickdraw} and support tasks like perceptual similarity benchmarking \cite{Trinh2025-eu}.}